mcwisinski/M.Wisinski_Portfolio/README.md

 # Liscensed Clinical Social Worker

 ### About Me
 Hello!
-I am an experienced college student and childcare professional with over 3 years of proven expertise in sociology and family (child) development.
+I am Molly Wisinski, and am an experienced college student and childcare professional with over 3 years of proven expertise in sociology and family (child) development.

 With skills in organization, communication, empathy, and leadership I am able to complete assignments, communicate with professors, and maintain an internship.
 I am adept at using Outlook’s OneDrive, Excel, and SPSS.